epi2me-labs/wf-demultiplex/README.md

 # Workflow template

-This repository contains a [nextflow](https://www.nextflow.io/) workflow template that can be used as the basis for creating new workflows.
+This repository contains a [nextflow](https://www.nextflow.io/) workflow for running standalone demultiplexing of Oxford Nanopore Sequencing data.

-> This workflow is not intended to be used by end users.
+It is not ordinarily necessary to run this workflow as other EPI2ME Labs integrate this workflow step.

 ## Quickstart